Installing Wsprry Pi

 This install command is idempotent; running it additional times will not have any negative impact.
 If an update is released, re-run the installer to take advantage of the new release.

-This installer has been GREATLY simplified since version 1.x.
+I have GREATLY simplified the installer since version 1.x.
 Here is more or less what you will see:

 [INFO ] Checking environment.